Professional Gum Disease Treatment at Cunning Dental Group

 Cunning Dental Group is an advanced and well-reviewed dental practice in Southern California.
-From gum disease to replacing missing teeth with dental implants, our top dental team is well-versed in treating complex dental problems.
+From treating gum disease to replacing missing teeth with dental implants, our top dental team can handle even the most complex dental problems.
 But above our treatment competencies, we are staunch believers of preventive care.
 Educating each patient about oral care is our main priority and top defense against gum disease.

 Gum Disease video (click video to play)

 Periodontal (gum) disease is commonly defined as an inflammation of the gums, which can be mild or severe depending on the stage of disease.
 If the swelling of the gums persists, it can impact the bone that supports and surrounds your teeth.
 Gum disease is a result of plaque—a sticky deposit on teeth in which bacteria grows and multiplies.
 This bacteria eventually wreak havoc on your teeth, gums, and even bones if left untreated.

 When you arrive for your scheduled appointment here at Cunning Dental Group, you can be confident that you are getting the best possible treatment that modern dentistry has to offer.
 Our advanced diagnostic tests and treatment options avoid the worst case scenario of losing your teeth as a result of progressive periodontal disease.

 Signs and symptoms of gum disease often include:

 - Sharp or dull pains when chewing

 - Longer looking teeth due to gum recession